bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Owen Kemeys: 00:54:32

-LNHANCE packages CTV plus CSFS and something else to make a suite of soft forks bundled into one that are particularly very useful for Lightning.
+LNHANCE packages CTV plus CSFS and something else (`OP_INTERNALKEY`) to make a suite of soft forks bundled into one that are particularly very useful for Lightning.
 CSFS, just a way to think of it holistically is that CTV is the most constrained version because you specify everything, every element of the spending transaction in advance.
 CSFS and other proposals allow you to say, maybe I constrain the amount, but not the destination, or vice versa, but you're generally making it more flexible.
 There's other technical differences, like exactly how they go about that inside the code, and which bit gets hashed when, and which bytes are used for that, whatever, and so on, which is way beyond me.